Gradle vs Maven Comparison

 Maven has few, built-in dependency scopes, which forces awkward module architectures in common scenarios like using test fixtures or code generation.
 There is no separation between unit and integration tests, for example.
 Gradle allows custom dependency scopes, which provides better-modeled and faster builds.

 As a library producer, Gradle allows producers to declare `api` and `implementation` dependencies to prevent unwanted libraries from leaking into the classpaths of consumers.
-Maven allows publishers to provide metadata through optional dependencies.
+Maven allows publishers to provide metadata through optional dependencies, but as documentation only.
+Gradle fully supports feature variants and optional dependencies.

 We recommend you look more in-depth at Gradle's features or start with these resources.